Mark Secrest Appraisals 202.718.2521 washington, dc 917.268.7477 new york

 (forthright)

-We are fee based and neither asks for nor accepts commissions, compensations or gratuities other than the hourly rate.
+Mark is fee based and neither asks for nor accepts commissions, compensations or gratuities other than the said hourly rate.

-Please specify your purpose of an appraisal (intended use) i.e., fair market value, insurance, presale, etcetera.
+Please specify your purpose for an appraisal, its intended use i.e., fair market value, insurance, presale, etcetera.

-NOTE: While we cannot foretell a particular sales forums audience (number of buyers) a main concern is to consistently consult with and furnish clients with the best, most reliable sales platforms or other means of divestment.
+NOTE: About selling.
+Mark cannot foretell a particular sales forums audience attendance or number of ready buyers; his role and commitment is to consistently consult with and furnish clients with reliable information of current market trends and sales platforms or other means of divestment.

 What You need to Know